 - Can you help me draft my personal statement of disability (i.e., SF 3112A)?

 - Can you review the agency documents (i.e., SF 3112B, SF 3112D, and SF 3112E) to make sure they don't include language and/or information that could harm my claim?

 If you’d like to explore any of these topics, or if you have your own questions, then you may want to consider a phone consultation.
 Remember, you can always opt for a more comprehensive service at a later date if you feel that you require a broader level of assistance.

 First, we schedule a FREE 30-minute phone call during which you and I will discuss your claim at length and determine together whether you would benefit from additional phone consults.

 Next, I send you a service agreement for your review and signature.

-Then, once the agreement is in place, you will be able to schedule consultations at your convenience via phone or email.
-At the completion of each consult, I will email you payment options and instructions.
+Once the agreement is in place, you will be able to schedule consultations at your convenience.
+At the completion of each consult, I will email you an invoice with payment options and instructions.

 What You Can Expect From Me

 - I will call you on time.
 Barring any unforeseen circumstances, you can expect me to call you at the exact time we have scheduled.
 In the rare instance that I need to reschedule an appointment, I will make every effort to provide you as much advance notice as possible, because I understand that your time is valuable.

 - You will have my undivided attention.
 Don’t you hate it when the person on the other end of the line is distracted by email, the internet, or conversations with other people?
 That won’t happen here.
 You have my full attention from the instant you answer the phone to the moment we end the call.
 I use the *70 feature on my phone to ensure that we are not interrupted by any incoming calls.